-The primary consumer touchpoint for most businesses, it’s literally everywhere, from the homepage on your favourite website to the box your new sneakers arrived in.
+To understand the value of design, one needs to know that the primary consumer touchpoint for most businesses are literally everywhere, from the homepage on your favorite website to the box your new sneakers arrived in.
 But with that demand for design comes the inevitable tactical question: How can any company produce it at the pace and quality that’s needed to succeed?

-In recent years, design operations teams—aka DesignOps—have been embraced by businesses looking to scale their design production.
+In recent years, design operations teams—aka DesignOps—have been embraced by businesses looking to scale their design systems and production.

 It's either the department or individual that takes care of planning, defining, and managing the entire design process within a company.
-Their goal is to streamline design by removing any obstacles and inefficiencies, while enabling the designers with the tools and data they need to succeed.
+Their goal is to streamline design by removing any obstacles and inefficiencies, while enabling the designers with the data, processes and tools they need to succeed.

 They also help grow and evolve design teams by operationalizing workflows and managing projects, budgets and hiring.
 But most importantly, they help improve the quality of the designs being produced by allowing designers to do what they do best: design.